Kristina01111000/Drws_site/README.md

 12/30
 For next week:
-Fix body alignment so people don’t need to do the intro to view it Fix heading on email from “can you feel the sun”
 Get the email ready to send on thursday @ 3:30, set it up tomorrow around 4 Change all the titles to new holistic me new years challenge Go over all the quizzes again, see what i can do to make them better